Fixed vs Variable Mortgage Canada: Which Is Better in 2026?

 Variable mortgages can carry an additional risk known as a trigger rate.

 A trigger rate occurs when rising interest rates cause your payment to no longer cover the interest portion of the loan.
 When this happens, your outstanding mortgage balance may begin to grow—a situation called negative amortization.
+This mainly applies to variable-rate mortgages with fixed payments (VRMs).
+Adjustable-rate mortgages (ARMs), which change your payment automatically, work differently — see the FAQ below for the difference.

 If you hit your trigger rate, lenders may require higher payments or a lump-sum contribution.